tgirke/rcf/rates.md

 ## Department cluster membership with owned computing nodes

-This option addresses the need of some departments where PI-based membership is not practical, _e.g._ provide cluster access to large number of number of undergraduate students in classes.
+This option addresses the need of some departments where PI-based membership is not practical, _e.g._ provide cluster access to large number of undergraduate students in classes.
 Under this model a department purchases computer nodes that will be administered similarly as described above under the _Ownership model_.
 Due to the large number of users administered under a department, the CPU quota per user will be reduced compared to the PI-based model.